 Every 45 seconds someone takes their life, an estimated 703,000 people a year around the world.
-For each suicide approximately 135 people suffer intense grief or are otherwise affected resulting in 108 million people, annually, are profoundly impacted by suicidal behaviours.
+For each suicide approximately 135 people suffer intense grief or are otherwise affected, resulting in 108 million people, annually, who are profoundly impacted by suicidal behaviours.
 For every suicide, 25 people make a suicide attempt and many more have serious thoughts of suicide.

 IASP’s virtual cycling event, Cycle Around the Globe, is back for the ninth year running, to raise awareness of suicide prevention worldwide.